sorensoncapital/affinity-api-powershell-wrapper/README.md

 # First, import AffinityAPI
 Import-Module AffinityAPI

-# Note: If the module is properly installed, the module will also auto-load based on functions called
+# If the module is properly installed, the module will also auto-load based on functions called

 # Next, prompt user for username and API key (any username is acceptable)
 Set-AffinitySetting